SnugNote/insync.js/README.md

 Possible use cases:

 * Inline scripts that depend on asynchronously loaded external scripts.
-* Simultanious execution of multiple script blocks across template fragments without jQuery (just put `insync()` call at bottom of page)
+* Simultaneous execution of multiple script blocks across template fragments without jQuery (just put `insync()` call at bottom of page)
 * To be fancy...?

 ### How do you use it? ###